tavolivos/Molecular-dynamics-Interaction-plot/README.md

 How to use:
 1. Set your pdb_file_name and ligand_code on the "run_interact.sh".
 2. Run "run_interact.sh" where your pdb file is located.
-3. Run "run_interact.sh" in the same directory.
+3. Run "run_interact.py" in the same directory.

 How the script works:
 The analysis is based on a *.pdb file that contains "n" number of frames from a MD.